radioglaciology/radar-documentation/content/en/docs/peregrine/payload/pi-sd-setup/_index.md

 After the network setup is complete, you should be able to login over SSH.

 For instructions on SSH-ing into your Pi, see [here]({{< ref "connect-to-pi" >}}).
+In particular, please note that you need to have SSH agent forwarding working.
+Instructions for this are on that page.

 When you first login, cloud-init may not have finished running.
 To check the status, run: